Black hole to cosmic horizon microstates in string/M theory: timelike boundaries and internal averaging: Introduction

 The relevant $T \bar T$-type deformation \cite{Coleman:2021nor} formulates the dual of bringing in the $AdS_3$ boundary to a point where $AdS_3$ and $dS_3$ become indistinguishable, then bringing the boundary out in a way that captures the $dS_3$ static patch geometry with $T\bar T+\Lambda_2$.
 For the entropically dominant energy level, a key step step in the derivation \cite{Coleman:2021nor} is the matching point between these two processes, where the theory transitions from the dual of an AdS black hole horizon to the dual of the dS cosmic horizon.
-These are indistinguishable when the patch boundary skirts the horizon (see figure \ref{fig:internal-mixing}).
-But one might worry that this approach could never generalize to string/M theory, in which there are significant internal differences among AdS and metastable dS solutions.\footnote{See e.g. section 2 of \cite{Flauger:2022hie} and references therein for a recent summary of the relevant string/M theory compactifications.} In the present work, we will point out that this step does generalize to string/M theory, conditioned on the existence of the requisite patch boundaries in the theory.
+These are indistinguishable when the patch boundary skirts the horizon (see figure \ref{fig:internal-mixing}).\footnote{Note that for microstates, the region beyond the horizon is generically non-geometrical, singular at the horizon \cite{Czech:2012be}.} But one might worry that this approach could never generalize to string/M theory, in which there are significant internal differences among AdS and metastable dS solutions.\footnote{See e.g. section 2 of \cite{Flauger:2022hie} and references therein for a recent summary of the relevant string/M theory compactifications.} In the present work, we will point out that this step does generalize to string/M theory, conditioned on the existence of the requisite patch boundaries in the theory.
 The reason is conceptually simple: this transition point corresponds in gravity-side variables to a bounding wall at the (stretched) horizon, where its acceleration relative to an inertial observer in the bulk reaches the string or Planck scale, compelling an effective thermal mixing among all physically connected internal configurations (including topology changing processes).
+Interesting recent work on a 2d analogue of this, with a study of internal dilatonic degrees of freedom involved in (A)dS transitions appeared in \cite{Pasquarella:2022ibb}.
 This introduces a new role for thermal averaging in quantum gravity.
-It helps motivate a research program to assess the UV completion of fixed boundary conditions and quasilocal notions of energy in general relativity, the latter itself a subject of much recent activity (see e.g. \cite{Marolf:2012dr, Anderson:2006lqb, Andrade:2015gja, An:2021fcq, Witten:2020ert, Marolf:2022jra, Marolf:2022ntb}).
+It helps motivate a research program to assess the UV completion of fixed boundary conditions and quasilocal notions of energy in general relativity, the latter itself a subject of much recent activity (see e.g. \cite{Marolf:2012dr, Anderson:2006lqb, Andrade:2015gja, An:2021fcq, Witten:2018lgb, Marolf:2022jra, Marolf:2022ntb}).

 The problem of classifying timelike boundaries in quantum gravity beyond asymptotically AdS solutions is important in any case.
 The claim is often heard that a positive cosmological constant precludes timelike boundaries, but this is a highly nontrivial and unproven assertion.
 (What is true is that global de Sitter spacetime has no timelike boundary, a different statement.)
 If the solvable models --with their explicit match of quasilocal energies and corrected entropy -- are any guide, such boundaries can play an important role in generalizing holography to cosmology.
 In any case, it is a technical question to assess the existence or not of such bounded string backgrounds.